 Volunteering: Protecting whale sharks in the Maldives

 So far only a few information are known about the geographical distribution, movement patterns or reproductive strategies of whale sharks.
-The conservation project in the Maldives that is supported by Natucate is dedicated to researching these fascinating animals.
+Natucate's project partner in the Maldives is dedicated to researching and conserving these fascinating animals.

 A body length of up to 12 m makes the whale shark (Rhincodon typus) the largest living fish on earth.
 Despite this fact there are only few information known about the geographical distribution, their habitats, motion patterns or reproduction strategies – to make it short: Many information which are necessary for the protection of these majestic animals are not yet available.